simone-f/compare-to-osm/README.md

 # compare-to-osm

-License: GPL v3

-This script creates GeoJSON files by comparing the geometries of highways from OSM and open data released as shapefile.
-Results are displayed on a map in `html/index.html`.
+This program compares the geometries of highways in OSM with those in one or more shapefiles.
+It generates GeoJSON and Shapefiles with highways missing in OSM and in the open data.
+The results are shown on a Leaflet map (in `html/index.html`) as Topojson files or PNG tiles.

-Output example: [compare-to-osm/index.html
+Output example with open data from Italy: [compare-to-osm/index.html ](https://dl.dropboxusercontent.com/u/41550819/OSM/compare-to-osm/index.html)
-](https://dl.dropboxusercontent.com/u/41550819/OSM/compare-to-osm/index.html)

-The script ignores footway, cycleways and pedestrian highways.
+The program ignores footway, cycleways and pedestrian highways.

 ## Dependencies
-Data:

-* A shapefile with highways (WGS84) from the local council (the geometries must be Linestring).
-* A shapefile with the boundaries of the local council.

 Programs:

 * wget
 * spatialite_tool
 * ogr2ogr
 * topojson
+* mapnik
+* jinja2

 In Ubuntu, install with:

-        sudo apt-get install spatialite-bin gdal-bin nodejs
-        sudo npm install -g topojson
+        sudo apt-get install spatialite-bin gdal-bin nodejs python-mapnik python-jinja2 sudo npm install -g topojson

+Data:

+* a WGS84 shapefile with open data regarding highways from the the zone you are interested (e.g. a local council); geometries must be Linestring
+* a Shapefile with the boundaries of the zone.

 ## Usage
-* The first time, write into `config.cfg` file: `name`, `admin_level` and paths to local council's highways and boundaries shapefiles.
-* Execute `pyhton ./script.py` to create or update the data file: `html/ways.GeoJSON`.
+### Configuration
+* Create a `config.cfg` file with one section for each zone that you want to analyse.
+See `./config_example.cfg` as an example.
-* (Optional) Update in `html/info.js` the text shown on the web page.
+* (Optional) Write in `./html/data/info.js` the text that you want to show in the box over the map in `./html/index.html`.

+### Execution
+For the list of options, run:

+        pyhton ./compare-to-osm.py -h

+Analyse the data descripted in `config.cfg` and create/update the output files (`./data/out/*`):

+        pyhton ./compare-to-osm.py

-* Open `index.html` in a browser.
+Open `index.html` in a browser to see the results.

+## Development
+License: GPL v3

+Author: Simone F.